MugureNjunge/pitchin/README.md

 **Description**

-Pitch It is a web application that allows users to add a 60 seconds long pitch.
+Pitchin is a web application that allows users to add a 60 seconds long pitch.
 The users will submit their pitches and other users get to vote on them and leave their comments.

 The pitches are organized by category.
-It has categories like: General Pitches,Career Pitches, and Fun Pitches Whatever comes to your mind, Just Pitch it!
+It has categories like: General Pitches,Business Pitches and Fun Pitches Whatever comes to your mind, Just Pitch it!

 **Live link:**